kefo/fedora-workshop-containers/README.md

 # Docker Dev Containers, plus Chef scripts

-These can be used to generate various development containers that can be run simultaneously to mimic the multi-server environment that is our reality.
+These can be used to generate various development containers that can be run simultaneously to mimic a multi-server environment.

 The Docker containers are actually themselves very simple.
 The base container image is the Centos system, on top of which chef-client has been installed.
 Then,